 - A network of off road shared paths within the foreshore reserve and to Apollo Bay Harbour that provide for pedestrian access and slow speed (family) cycling.

-- Sharrows to facilitate shared on road cyclist and vehicle access within the town centre and support a low stress, slow speed cycling environment (assumes speeds will be reduced to 30 - 40km/h within the town centre).
-Widened footpaths will be provided for shared pedestrian and cycle use during non peak times.
-Sharrow treatments are proposed along:

-- The Great Ocean Road (between Hardy Street and Nelson Street);

-- Pascoe Street;

-- Hardy Street; and

-- Moore Street (between the Great Ocean Road Pascoe Street).

 - New and extended on road cycle paths along key streets within the broader township, including to the Community and Education Hub.
 On road cycle paths are proposed along:

+- Pascoe Street;

+- Hardy Street;

-- Thomson Street;
+- Thomson Street:

-- Nelson Street;
+- Moore Street;

-- Costin Street: and
+- Nelson Street; and

-- McLachlan Street.
+- Costin Street.

+- On road cylcle paths will be retained along McLaren Parade, McLachlan Street, Cawood Street, Nelson Street and Pengilley Ave.